RobinGulbrandsen/MyFirstDatabaseConnection/readme.md

 	INSERT INTO person VALUES('Joker', '1234');
 	INSERT INTO person VALUES('Catwoman', '1234');

+# RUN

+1. Right click the project
+2. Run As
+3. Select Java Application
+4. Select Client - no.app.view

 #INFO

 The application follows a simple MVP pattern for CRUD at a database.